You can learn your way into a job.

-It works on the job hunt too!
+And learning out loud works on the job hunt too!

 Document and share your process with a daily or weekly blog post or video about your learning and tinkering.
-Tweet it, tag the company, and most of all don’t be embarrassed about where you are.
+So Tweet it, tag the company, and most of all don’t be embarrassed about where you are.

 You might share something useful to others, and you will definitely signal humility, curiosity, persistence, and lots of other good traits people are interested in on the job hunt.
 You can often win jobs above your level of skill and experience if the hiring manager knows you are someone who can learn well.
 Publicly sharing the learning process shows this in spades.